-Sound Transit is committed to implementing a Safety Management System that consistently fulfills the highest expectation of our customers through the delivery of high-quality service without adverse effects to the safety of passengers, employees, contractors, emergency responders and the public; and complies with applicable legal regulations, industry best practices and other requirements.
+The Sound Transit Board Safety Policy (Resolution No. R2017-13) and the agency policy on safety management commits the agency to implementing a SMS that delivers high-quality services without adverse effects to the safety of passengers, employees, contractors, emergency responders, and the public and complies with applicable legal regulations, industry best practices, and other requirements.
+Through continuous improvement, safety culture is embedded in all activities to ensure safety is paramount.